 - No page formatting

-- Use italics for emphasis and foreign word and phrases.
+- Use italics for emphasis and foreign words and phrases.

 - Otherwise follow the guidelines of the Chicago Manual of Style